-As a general rule, the Comparative Principle of valuation, as described in this Practice Note, should be used where it can be applied to the greater part in character, extent or value, of the unum quid.
-Costs may be used in such subjects for the valuation of specialised buildings and civil works as these cannot be valued by the comparative method.
+As a general rule, the Comparative Principle of valuation, as described in this Practice Note, should be used where it can be applied to the greater part in character, extent or value, of the subject.
+Costs may be used in such subjects for the valuation of specialised buildings and civil works as these may not be capable of being valued by the comparative method.
 The overall basis of valuation remains, however, the Comparative Principle.